RajeshShahu1/renewable-energy-data-pipeline/README.md

-# Renewable Energy Data Pipeline Using AWS Services
+# Renewable Energy Dat End-to-End Pipeline Using AWS Services

 This project showcases a fully integrated, real-time energy data pipeline built using AWS services such as S3, Lambda, DynamoDB, CloudWatch, AWS CLI and SNS.
 It leverages Python and FastAPI to enable API-driven access and insightful visualizations, providing a robust and scalable solution for monitoring and analyzing renewable energy data.